Passive voice

 - Horrible things were said about that.

-We use the passive voice in Italian too.
-It is very similar to how it is used in English.
+We use the passive voice in Italian, too, and luckily it’s very similar to how it is used in English.

 I miei genitori pagano l’affitto.